-Graduates of the IHN MS program go on to fulfilling careers in the healthcare industry, basic science research, clinical research, medical education, healthcare communications, journalism, healthcare technology and public health.
+Graduates of our MS program go on to fulfilling careers in the healthcare industry, basic science research, clinical research, medical education, healthcare communications, journalism, healthcare technology, public health and more!
 Many of our graduates enroll in medical or dental school after completing the MS program.

 - Resume writing workshops

 ''Childhood obesity and healthy lifestyles have always been passions of mine.
 I wanted to be a family medicine and sports medicine doctor to help communities become and stay healthy.
 Because what we get out of our bodies depends so much on what we put into them, I decided to pursue dedicated training in nutrition so that I could be a better healthcare provider.
 What stood out to me the most was that for such a prestigious institution, everyone made me feel so welcomed.''

 Nailah received her MD degree from Duke University School of Medicine in 2012.
 Shortly after, she began her residency in family medicine at the University of Miami/Jackson Memorial Hospital in Florida.
 In 2015, she became a primary care sports medicine fellow at the University of North Carolina - Chapel Hill.
 Nailah is currently Medical Director and Infection Control Officer at Broward Community and Family Health Centers, Inc. in Hollywood, Florida.

 Hometown: Wantagh, New York, USA